CFMS/cfms-rtd/docs/runningjobs.rst

 for another queued job.
 Running::

   squeue --start
 will show you when your job is due to start.
+This command will work only if you are awaiting available resources, but not if you are waiting on your group limits.

+  squota
+will show the usage of the quotas that you have access to.

 Submitting Jobs
 ===============